Academic Honor Code

 Staff members that believe they have witnessed a violation must refer the case to the Honor Council for disposition.

-Complaints must be made in writing and filed through the Office of the Dean of the Faculty.
+Complaints must be made in writing and filed through the Office of the Dean of Arts and Science.
 These complaints are then forwarded to the Academic Honor Council.
 Allegations must be submitted in writing within ten days of the discovery of the alleged violation.
 Complaints against graduating seniors must be submitted by the date senior grades are due to allow time for an investigation before graduation.
 The complaint should indicate all relevant details, including names of witnesses and must be signed.
 Submissions may also be made online.

 For additional information, please visit the Rollins Academic Honor Code website at http://r-net.rollins.edu/academichonorcode/.